RTC1/PotatoFlickrFeed/README.md

 # Deployment

-Run `composer install` - Installs composer and bower components, and builds the css/js.
+Run `composer install` to install composer and bower components and build the css/js.

 Rewrite rules for Apache and nginx need to be added. (https://github.com/TheMonkeys/laravel-cachebuster)

 # Development

-`php artisan serve` - Fires up a PHP webserver.
-Routes have been added to support the cachebusting on css/js.
+`php artisan serve` fires up a PHP webserver.
+Routes have been added to support the cachebusting on the css/js files.